dltdojo/taichu-crypto/mdbook/src/dlt/hl-fabric-gen-proto.md

     // will be purged at block number 111.
 A zero value is treated same as MaxUint64 uint64 block_to_live = 5;
     // The member only read access denotes whether only collection member clients
     // can read the private data (if set to true), or even non members can
     // read the data (if set to false, for example if you want to implement more granular
     // access logic in the chaincode)
     bool member_only_read = 6;
+    // The member only write access denotes whether only collection member clients
+    // can write the private data (if set to true), or even non members can
+    // write the data (if set to false, for example if you want to implement more granular
+    // access logic in the chaincode)
+    bool member_only_write = 7;
 }